tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 Duration: hh:mm:ss

 ### 3D Scene Changes
 I cleaned up our 3D scene a bit more by moving all the objects under the node `Obstacles`, which is a child of `Environment`.
 I also added another node container called `2DPlatforming`, which will hold all the 2D platforming sections.
-There is already a `Sprite3D` for the first section and we will setup a `SubViewport` in the next section.
+There is already a `Sprite3D` for the first section, and we will set up a `SubViewport` in the next section.

 ![](img/3DChanges.png)